 Do I get a dividend from my lines company in the Auckland region?

 Entrust are the majority shareholders in Vector.
 They’re a private trust whose beneficiaries are the electricity customers connected to the network.
-As a result 331,000 households and businesses in the district receive a dividend from Entrust each year.
+As a result around 340,000 households and businesses in the district receive a dividend from Entrust each year.
 Find out if you qualify for the Entrust dividend.

 Counties Power also provide an annual discount payment to customers in their network.
 This is paid through your electricity retailer and will appear as a credit on your power account.